 - Up to $100,000 in seed funding, provided by NCT Ventures, to give you runway throughout the program.

 - Co-working space

-- Long-term support via our Startup Network to keep you integrated into and engaged with our network
+- Opportunities for long-term support via SU Ventures to keep you integrated into and engaged with our network

 Note to international companies: